-Check out our pros and cons to help you make the right decision for you.
+Check out our pros and cons to help you make the right decision.

 Buying a property is all about making choices, and one of the first you will face is what type of property you’re going to buy.